 What Are the Benefits of ABC?

-Cost accountants know that traditional cost accounting can hide or distort information on the costs of individual products and services—especially where local cost allocation rules misrepresent actual resource usage.
-As a result, the move to ABC usually motivated by a desire to understand the "true costs" of individual products and services more accurately.
+The move from traditional costing to ABC is usually driven by a desire to understand the "true costs" of individual products and services more accurately.
 Companies implement activity-based costing to:

 - Identify specific products that are unprofitable.